sd17fall/softdes.web/_assignments/final-project.md

 {% assign part = page.parts[page.presentation_part] %}
 _Date: {{ part.due | date: '%A, %B %-d' }}_

-**The Project Presentation is worth 10% of the project grade** **(see [project presentation rubric]({% link _assignments/final-project/project-presentation-rubric.md %}))**
+**The Project Presentation is worth 10% of the project grade** **(see [project presentation rubric and guidelines]({% link _assignments/final-project/project-presentation-rubric.md %}))**

-On {{ page.parts[page.presentation_part].due | date: '%A, %B %-d' }}, your team will present the progress with the project to the studio.
+On {{ page.parts[page.presentation_part].due | date: '%A, %B %-d' }} (this is the final event period), your team will present your project to the entire SoftDes class.
 This is intended to be a formal / polished presentation.
 The focus of this activity will be around successful and professional communication.
-There will be limited time for feedback in class, but you can communicate your feedback using the online form.
+There will be no time for oral feedback from the class (although there will be an opportunity to collect electronic feedback).
+You will be engage more deeply with your audience during the final poster / demo session, which will immediately follow the project presentations.

 ### Project Website